-- (i) Where, over the anticipated lifetime of supply, the estimated value of any works, supplies or services to be received by the Council exceeds £50,000 (excluding VAT), Directors shall invite tenders in accordance with the Contract Procedure Rules - (ii) Where, over the anticipated lifetime of supply, the estimated value of any works, supplies or services to be received by the Council is below £50,000 (excluding VAT), Directors may at their discretion invite tenders in accordance with the Contract Procedure Rules - (iii) In all other cases, Directors shall place orders, using the corporate purchasing system, only in accordance with arrangements determined by the Director of Resources and set out in the Contract Procedure Rules.
-Such arrangements set different thresholds for different levels of control.
+- (i) Where, over the anticipated lifetime of supply, the estimated value of any works, supplies or services to be received by the Council exceeds £50,000 (excluding VAT), Directors shall invite tenders in accordance with the Contract Procedure Rules - (ii) Where, over the anticipated lifetime of supply, the estimated value of any works, supplies or services to be received by the Council is below £50,000 (excluding VAT), Directors may at their discretion invite tenders in accordance with the Contract Procedure Rules - (iii) In all other cases, Directors shall place orders, using the corporate purchasing system only, in accordance with arrangements determined by the Director of Resources and set out in the Contract Procedure Rules.
+In accordance with the thresholds listed in the Contract Procedure Rules, a Contract where the estimated value is: - a) £5,000 or less may be made without written competitive quotations as long as the Contract is not part of a larger Contract.
+However, it must still be ensured that the best price is secured and value for money is maintained. - b) over £5,000 but not exceeding £20,000 may be made after obtaining at least two written quotations; - c) over £20,000 but not exceeding £50,000 may be made after obtaining at least four written quotations;